What is Crimeware?

 - Decrease the privileges.
 Most of the crimeware requires administrator privileges to launch.
 Even though crooks may still manage to get the admin privileges through exploits, that will confuse them and force them to improvise, giving you more time to counteract.
 Overall, managing the access rights and privileges in terms of cybersecurity is a very effective practice.

 - Update your software as often as possible.
 The thing that is used in a huge number of cyberattacks is software exploitation.
-Software vendors have their bug-hunter teams that look for possible breaches to find and fix them before the crooks do.
-Usually, vendors notify about the urgent updates on their official pages on social media.
+Software vendors have bug-hunter teams that look for possible breaches to find and fix them before the crooks do.
+Usually, vendors notify about urgent updates on their official pages on social media.

 - Use advanced protection systems.
 Endpoint Detection and Response (EDR) systems will effectively manage your organization's cybersecurity aspects.
 The zero-trust ideology that is often applied in those solutions will nail the crooks' chances to act spontaneously.
 Contrary to the use of separated security tools on each machine in the network, using the EDR will create a dome that will control all devices simultaneously.